Chapter 6

 After a few minutes they emerge onto the shoulder of the sparsely-lit park road.
 They quickly spot the rear of the waiting semi-trailer to their right, doors hanging open, hazard lights engaged.
 The powerful machine to which it’s attached occasionally whines and hisses as its air-brakes release pressure.
 The diesel engine idles with a patient rumble.

-Soon they’ve unloaded and hopped into the back of the spacious container.
+Soon they’ve hopped into the back of the spacious container and unloaded their belongings.
 At the far end they find some rolled up blankets, an electric lantern, a bucket with a lid, a few rolls of toilet paper, and two flashlights.
 Dominic pulls the doors in behind them and then bangs three times on the wall nearest to the cab.
 Shortly afterward the doors are fastened from the outside with loud metallic clanks.
 A few moments after that the truck and its cargo lurch forward into the night.